ImInDeedABlank/IAU-life-Simulator/ASSET_GUIDE.md

 ### Simple Sprite Approach ✅
 - Direct control over building placement
 - Easy click detection with rectangles
-- Better performance for your game type
+- Better performance for our game type
 - Quick to prototype and modify
 - Perfect for point-and-click gameplay